This article is about people who don’t pay on time. Those people make your job of running a business a lot harder.

 Any payment method that means that customers can forget to pay is a problem.
 It’s bad for you, and it’s bad for them - it’s embarrassing to be late on payments.

 People have busy lives - you aren't helping them by making payments stressful.
 And late payments can be devastating for you because they eat up your peace of mind and ability to think clearly about your business.

 A worse solution is to try and punish your customer.
 Late payment fees sound like a great idea but they will upset your community, and you'll rarely collect them and push your customer out.

 If you have to take cash, then make sure it's in advance (see below).
 But, most fitness businesses really don’t need to take cash.

 Introduce automatic online payments

 The best solution to the late payments problem is a new system: regular, scheduled payments, and pre-payments before class.

 Automatic online payment systems are impossible without booking tools, so when you’re looking at the cost of an online payment system, you should look for a booking system that includes payments.
-To learn more about how payment systems work, check out [LINK TO ARTICLE].
+To learn more about how payment systems work, check out this article.

 Do customers like online payments?